AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 >[!IMPORTANT]
 >
-> This destination is available only to Real-Time Customer Data Platform Ultimate customers. (add link to product description)
+> This destination is available only to [Real-Time Customer Data Platform Ultimate](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) customers.

 The [!DNL Kinesis Data Streams] service by [!DNL Amazon Web Services] allows you to collect and process large streams of data records in real time.